 Ensure that the quiz time limit and open/close dates and times provide a buffer to account for technical challenges.
 Specifying a longer exam time window provides students flexibility for their specific start time, spreads outperformance and support load, and generally reduces anxiety.
 For example, if a quiz time limit is 120 minutes and scheduled for 2PM - 4PM, open the quiz at 1:30PM and close it at 4:30PM.
 Longer windows, for example providing students with 3 days to complete their exam are also recommended.

-It is also recommended to provide detailed test taking suggestions in the decription fields of quizzes or SEM sessions.
+It is also recommended to provide detailed test taking suggestions in the instructions fields of quizzes or SEM sessions.
 A possible example to copy and paste would be:

 Prior to writing this exam ensure the following: